awslabs/Renate/doc/getting_started/avalanche.rst

 ---------------------
 Currently, we do not support multi-fidelity hyperparameter optimization with Avalanche updaters.
 For that reason, please do not use ``asha`` as a scheduler but use ``random`` or ``bo`` instead.
+For more details about HPO in Renate, please refer to the :ref:`Renate HPO section <getting_started/how_to_run_training:run a training job with hpo>`.

 No Early-Stopping
 -----------------